 I nearly drove myself crazy flipping in and out of “the what ifs” and “what if we had done this or that” and the “if only” and the guilt of trusting a friend who profited from our shattered dreams…..
 I realised nothing would have changed the outcome.
 As I believe Kez is in my life for a reason.
 So if I was to give up riding I had to look at for messages and the lessons I must learn.
 Kez was going to teach me something I needed to learn.

 Boy has Kez taught me lessons.
 Because of Kez we have made friendships with like-minded people from all over the world.
 He has opened a door and the non ridden equine agenda is now getting out there.
 Kez is a warrior horse, who has made me pick up the cause for ones like him that have no responsible guardians.
 Because of him I have stepped up and spoken out and others have joined us.

 Kez is a warrior horse because during my cancer treatment he stood wisely over me, protecting me, and offering his wise healing.
 This horse has pushed me out my comfort zone into the equine world to do things I never could have imagined I could do.
-I had no idea how to set up a not for profit venture, but because of Kez the not for profit Non Ridden Equine Association UK was created.
 What he inspired me to start others have picked up the calling, and the message is slowly getting out there.